ualcibar/trancendence/README.md

 ### 2FA JWT
 <a id="2FA_JWT"></a>
 Major module: Implement Two-Factor Authentication (2FA) and JWT.
 In this major module, the goal is to enhance security and user authentication by introducing Two-Factor Authentication (2FA) and utilizing JSON Web Tokens (JWT).
 Key features and objectives include:
-◦ Implement Two-Factor Authentication (2FA) as an additional layer of security for user accounts, requiring users to provide a secondary verification method, such as a one-time code, in addition to their password.
+  *  Implement Two-Factor Authentication (2FA) as an additional layer of security for user accounts, requiring users to provide a secondary verification method, such as a one-time code, in addition to their password.
-◦ Utilize JSON Web Tokens (JWT) as a secure method for authentication and authorization, ensuring that user sessions and access to resources are managed securely.
+  *  Utilize JSON Web Tokens (JWT) as a secure method for authentication and authorization, ensuring that user sessions and access to resources are managed securely.
-◦ Provide a user-friendly setup process for enabling 2FA, with options for SMS codes, authenticator apps, or email-based verification.
+  *  Provide a user-friendly setup process for enabling 2FA, with options for SMS codes, authenticator apps, or email-based verification.
-◦ Ensure that JWT tokens are issued and validated securely to prevent unau- thorized access to user accounts and sensitive data.
+  *  Ensure that JWT tokens are issued and validated securely to prevent unauthorized access to user accounts and sensitive data.

 This major module aims to strengthen user account security by offering Two-Factor Authentication (2FA) and enhancing authentication and authorization through the use of JSON Web Tokens (JWT).